ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/custom-pin.md

 };
 ```

 This method will handle our passcode request's callback when `PinDialog` is dismissed.
-Should `PinDialog` return `undefined`, we will resolve to an empty string (thus avoiding Identity Vault from showing the system dialogs).

 We need to add a way to display `PinDialog`.
 Add the following function under `vault.onPasscodeRequest()`:

 ```typescript
 const handlePasscodeRequest = (callback: PasscodeCallback) => (